MixinNetwork/mvm.dev/src/registry/long_memo.md

 ### Handle on your own

-1. Call `write` function to save `extra` in public variable `values` of [Storage](https://github.com/MixinNetwork/trusted-group/blob/master/mvm/quorum/contracts/storage.sol) 中。
+1. Call `write` function to save `extra` in public variable `values` of [Storage](https://github.com/MixinNetwork/trusted-group/blob/master/mvm/quorum/contracts/storage.sol).
    It costs gas to write to a contract, make sure you have enough balance in you wallet.

    [official js sdk](https://github.com/MixinNetwork/bot-api-nodejs-client) example：